GentleClash/GeoPV/README.md

+# GeoPV
-# GeoPV : A solar potential analyzer for Indian rooftops.
+_A solar potential analyzer for Indian rooftops._

 A robust full-stack application that analyzes satellite imagery to detect rooftops and calculate their solar energy generation potential.